aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 ```

 [Go to the DynamoDB AWS Console to confirm that your expected table is created](https://us-west-2.console.aws.amazon.com/dynamodbv2/home?region=us-west-2#table?name=Exercise4_Table).
+(If you are in the 'complete' folder, look for a table named 'Complete_Table'.)

 Next, load up some test data into your portal!
 We have provided a script that puts some sample data into your table.